Soil management

 Soil management is the application of operations, practices, and treatments to protect soil and enhance its performance (such as soil fertility or soil mechanics).
 It includes soil conservation, soil amendment, and optimal soil health.
-In agriculture, some amount of soil management is needed both in nonorganic and organic types to prevent agricultural land from becoming poorly productive over decades.
-Organic farming in particular emphasizes optimal soil management, because it uses soil health as the exclusive or nearly exclusive source of its fertilization and pest control.
+In agriculture, some amount of soil management is needed both in nonorganic and organic types to prevent agricultural land from becoming less productive over decades.
+Organic farming in particular emphasizes more on optimal soil management, because it uses soil health as the exclusive or nearly exclusive source of its fertilization and pest control.

 Soil management is an important tool for addressing climate change by increasing soil carbon and as well as addressing other major environmental issues associated with modern industrial agriculture practices.
-Project Drawdown highlights three major soil management practices as actionable steps for climate change mitigation: improved nutrient management, conservation agriculture (including No-till agriculture), and use of regenerative agriculture.
+Project Drawdown highlights three major soil management practices as actionable steps for climate change mitigation: improved nutrient management, conservation agriculture (including no-till agriculture), and use of regenerative agriculture.

 Environmental impact

 According to the EPA, agricultural soil management practices can lead to production and emission of nitrous oxide (N2O), a major greenhouse gas and air pollutant.
 Activities that can contribute to N2O emissions include fertilizer usage, irrigation and tillage.
-The management of soils accounts for over half of the emissions from the Agriculture sector.
-Cattle livestock account for one third of emissions, through methane emissions.
+The management of soils accounts for over half of the emissions are from the Agriculture sector.
+Cattle livestock account for one third of the emissions, through methane emissions.
 Manure management and rice cultivation also produce emissions.
-Using biochar may decrease N2O emissions from soils by an average of 54%. the usage of artificial fertilizer in the agricultural field it leads to nutrition imbalance in the soil.
+Using biochar may decrease N2O emissions from soils by an average of 54%.
+The usage of artificial fertilizer in the agricultural field leads to nutrition imbalance in the soil.

 Soils can sequester carbon dioxide (CO2) from the atmosphere, primarily by storing carbon as soil organic carbon (SOC) through the process of photosynthesis.
 CO2 can also be stored as inorganic carbon but this is less common.
 Converting natural land to agricultural land releases carbon back into the atmosphere.
-The amount of carbon a soil can sequester depends on the climate and current and historical land-use and management.
+The amount of carbon a soil can sequester depends on the climate, current and historical land-use and management.
 Cropland has the potential to sequester 0.5–1.2 Pg C/year and grazing and pasture land could sequester 0.3–0.7 Pg C/year.
 Agricultural practices that sequester carbon can help mitigate climate change.
 Intensive farming deteriorates the functionality of soils.

 Methods that significantly enhance carbon sequestration in soil include no-till farming, residue mulching, cover cropping, and crop rotation, all of which are more widely used in organic farming than in conventional farming.
 Because only 5% of US farmland currently uses no-till and residue mulching, there is a large potential for carbon sequestration.
 Similar practices such as arable land conversion to grasslands, crop residues and cover crops have been proposed in Europe.